radektadla/2022-FIFA-World-Cup-Analysis/README.md

 - Average goals scored in World Cups and goal records
 - Overall match statistics and historical comparisons

-The project uses SQL queries to update, clean, aggregate, and analyze data, with results interpreted in comments.
+The project uses SQL queries to update missing data, correct inaccurate values and perform data aggregation, as well as analysis.
+Results of the queries are interpreted in the comments.

 ## 🛠️ Tools used
 - SQL (MySQL) - queries